oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/d-lab-three-logging-analytics/logginganalytics.md

      ![Database Management](./images/home-view.png " ")

-3. From the Resources Menu, click on **Sources** to navigate to the Source that is already created for visualization purposes.
+3. From the Resources Menu, click on **Sources** to navigate to the Source that we have already created for visualization purposes.

       ![Database Management](./images/resources.png " ")